-- 43. WFP will provide vulnerable food-insecure people with unconditional in-kind food or cash-based assistance, including through vertical and horizontal expansion of shock-responsive safety nets.
+- 43. WFP will provide vulnerable food-insecure people with unconditional in-kind food or cashbased assistance, including through vertical and horizontal expansion of shock-responsive safety nets.
 Beneficiaries will be targeted geographically through food security and nutrition needs assessments and at the household level using vulnerability criteria that reflect the particular needs of men, women, boys and girls.
 Targeting and assistance delivery will integrate protection, gender and conflict-sensitivity concerns. - 44.
 During crises, WFP will support children aged 6-59 months, PLWG and ART/TB-DOT clients affected by shocks through integrated nutrition packages.
 These will include blanket and targeted supplementary feeding programmes; nutritional assessment, counselling and support for malnourished TB patients and people living with HIV; mother-and-child health and nutrition (MCHN) programmes; and gender-informed social and behaviour change communications (SBCC).
 Targeting will be done geographically, based on high GAM and Integrated Food Security Phase Classification levels during crises, and individually, based on nutrition status measured during nutrition screening and referrals.
 Men, boys and other family members in beneficiary households will be engaged through SBCC to highlight their responsibilities with regard to improving nutrition. - 45.
 There are approximately 25,000 refugees28 and asylum seekers in Somalia, mainly from Ethiopia and Yemen.
-Approximately 765,000 Somalis live as refugees outside the country, while 130,000 refugees have returned since December 2014.29 WFP will support the voluntary return of refugees and will seek to include them in food security and nutrition relief programmes.
+Approximately 765,000 Somalis live as refugees outside the country, while 130,000 refugees have returned since December 2014.29 WFP will support the voluntary return of refugees and will seek to include them in food security and nutrition relief programmes. - 46.
+WFP will continue to co-lead the Somalia Food Security Cluster with the Food and Agriculture Organization to coordinate effective emergency response across United Nations and other humanitarian organizations.

-46. Referral pathways will be established where feasible; for instance, families that benefit from targeted supplementary feeding programmes will be referred to livelihood programmes and government-led rural and urban safety nets.
+46.47.
+Referral pathways will be established where feasible; for instance, families that benefit from targeted supplementary feeding programmes will be referred to livelihood programmes and government-led rural and urban safety nets.
 Partners include the Ministry of Humanitarian Affairs and Disaster Management, the Ministry of Health and Social Care and the Ministry of Labour and Social Affairs, at the federal and state levels.
 Support for refugees and IDPs includes contributions to the tripartite agreement between Kenya, Somalia and the Office of the United Nations High Commissioner for Refugees (UNHCR).

-47. Food production disrupted temporally by conflict or natural disasters but resumes in the aftermath of shock.
+47.48.
+Food production disrupted temporally by conflict or natural disasters but resumes in the aftermath of shock.
 Food consumption and internal market mechanism are stable during shock.
 Donor's funding received